 \section{Implementation Details}

 In this section, we provide additional implementation details about MatchVision.
-Section~\ref{subsec:data_preprocessing} presents more information on data preprocessing strategies; Section~\ref{subsec:strategy-supp} elaborates on the evaluation strategies used during model training; and Section~\ref{subsec:hyperparameter_selection} discusses several hyperparameter choices inspired by prior works.
+Sec.~\ref{subsec:data_preprocessing} presents more information on data preprocessing strategies; Sec.~\ref{subsec:strategy-supp} elaborates on the evaluation strategies used during model training; and Sec.~\ref{subsec:hyperparameter_selection} discusses several hyperparameter choices inspired by prior works.